 7. Use emotional and logical appeals

-Emotional appeals are a powerful persuasive technique that relies on the fact that people are more likely to be influenced by emotions.
+Emotional appeals are a powerful persuasive technique that relies on the fact that emotions are more likely to influence people.
 Therefore, by evoking an emotional response in your audience, you can increase the chances of your argument being accepted.

 On the other hand, you may also want to leverage logical appeals.
 Presenting your argument logically and rationally also increases the chances of accepting it.
 It is, however, best to use the blend of emotional words and solid facts & evidence to curate a compelling copy.

-Now that we’ve explored the different types of persuasive techniques, let’s take a look at some proven strategies that you can use to increase your persuasiveness.
+Now that we’ve explored the different types of persuasion marketing techniques, let’s take a look at some proven strategies that you can use to increase your persuasiveness.

 People always want what they can’t have.
 Therefore, an indication that your product is scarce might help drive quicker conversions.
 For example, Only Few Left, Free Shipping for a Limited Time, may work wonders in sales.